a-lipson/math/homework/analysis/336/project/sections/project.typ

 = Explanation for Peers

 We will build on material from previous section, so the reader is recommended to ensure familiarity with the ideas presented there.
-We will begin with a brief exploration of a kind of problems which, at first glance, does not appear to be related to complex analysis which we have been studying this quarter.
+We will begin with a brief exploration of a kind of problem which, at first glance, does not appear to be related to the complex analysis that we have been studying this quarter.
-Then, we will draw a connection between Number Theory problems and analysis techniques, in particular with demonstrating the Circle Method.
+Then, we will draw a connection between Number Theory problems and analysis techniques, in particular by demonstrating the Circle Method.

 == Additive Number Theory

 Additive Number Theory is a branch concerned with the behavior of subsets of integers under addition.
-We have already seen an object of interest, integer partitions.
+We have already seen one such object of interest, integer partitions.

 More generally, we consider $k$ subsets of the nonnegative integers ${A_i}_(i=1)^k$ where $A_i subset NN$.
 We are interested in the number of solutions $r_(k)(n)$ to the following equation with $n in NN$: